the-nutritionist-mcr/online/tnm-docs/docs/Application/Features/meal-plan-generation.md

 description: How the planning algorithm works
 ---

-# Meal Plan Generation

 Once a selection of recipes has been picked using [planning mode](../Pages/recipes.md#planning-mode) on the recipes page, the system will automatically generate a plan containing details of exactly what meals should be cooked for each customer.
-It does so using the following set of rules
+Once the plan is generated, the system can generate various [reports and CSV downloads](../Features/data-downloads.md) that support business operations.
+The algorithm that is used to select meals for customers is as follows:

 ## Subscription status